Terrazzo Tile Flooring: Pros & Cons, Installation, Costs & Ideas

 Properly sealed terrazzo is non-porous and resistant to microbes and mold, making it a very safe flooring surface.

-For us the ultimate advantage of terrazzo – you barely need to do anything other than sweep and mop from time to time.
+Terrazzo requires very little maintenance.
+You barely need to do anything other than sweep and mop from time to time.

 Many terrazzo manufacturers use recycled materials to create the aggregate, particularly recycled glass, porcelain and metals.

 There’s a reason terrazzo is used so much in commercial and institutional buildings – it’s very, very durable.
-(The family of one of our Home Flooring Pros is from Greece and the terrazzo laid in her grandmother’s house is over 60 years ago still looks great!)

 Terrazzo is a very durable and easily customized flooring, which is why it is often used in commercial type spaces, like the headquarters of Mane Inc. shown above.